swcarpentry/git-novice/07-github.md

 > If your operating system has a password manager configured, `git push` will
 > try to use it when it needs your username and password.
 If you want to type
 > your username and password at the terminal instead of using
-> a password manager, type
+> a password manager, type:
 >
 > ~~~ {.bash}
 > $ unset SSH_ASKPASS